-The most important liquidity ratios for the Bank are:
+The most important liquidity ratios for the Bank in 2014 were:

 1. The Liquid asset indicator is a ratio defined by the regulator in accordance with the NBS Regulation no. 18/2008 as subsequently amended.
 It is defined as the percentage of total liquid assets to volatile liabilities.
 The ratio cannot be lower than 1.0.